-If you want to run a successfully operating call center, efficiency is vital.
+If you want to run a successfully operating call center, efficiency and call center workforce management is vital.
 Just ask any call center manager what’s their most important mission when it comes to managing the call center, and chances are they’ll tell you: it’s increasing efficiency.

 There are many methods for measuring and improving call center efficiency.
 Increasing efficiency is the backbone of any call center, and an effective workforce management plan can definitely make things easier.